Skip to main content

 The Law on Youth (2011) (Zakon o mladima) emphasizes the importance of career guidance for young people and defines aims and activities.

-Career guidance and counselling services are provided by different institutions in three sectors:
+Career guidance and counselling services are provided by different institutions in three educational sectors:

 1. primary school level - focused on professional orientation and making choices regarding the secondary school

 2. secondary school level – organized school teams for guidance and developing annual plans.
 The career guidance and counselling are being implemented by psychologists and pedagogues, within the educational and pedagogic services organized in secondary schools by subject teachers.
 Their activities include a broad spectrum of activities that include counselling, providing information and guidance.
-The programme and the activities of the pedagogic-psychological service fall within the competence of the Ministry of Education, Science and Technological Development.
+The programme and the activities of the pedagogic-psychological service fall within the competence of the Ministry of Education.

 3. higher education level – university career centres provide career information and organize educational activities related to career management such as workshops, lectures and training courses to university students.